linux-genz/F.E.E./docs/VMconfig.md

 Review the $FAME_DIR/${FAME_HOSTBASE}_env.sh to see the pathname chosen for the Unix domain socket.

+## Useful packages to install
+Most (all?) of these packages get installed by FAME.
+This list is for those making VMs by another method.

+* build-essential
+* git
+* haveged (eliminates the sshd startup delay from insufficient entropy)
+* linux-headers-4.xx
+* sudo

 ## Running Linux guests with IVSHMSG kernel modules

 While a QEMU process makes the network connection to ivshmsg_server.py, it's